cuplsensor/cuplcodec/docs/specification/features.rst

 Other
 ------

-.. feat:: No absolute timestamp
+.. feat:: Samples are timestamped without an absolute timestamp
    :id: CODEC_FEAT_6
-   :status: complete
-   :links: CODEC_SPEC_6
+   :links: CODEC_SPEC_10, CODEC_SPEC_6

    The base URL output from the encoder cannot include an absolute timestamp.
-This would need to be set by the user after power-on.
+This would need to be set by the user after powering on the microcontroller that runs the encoder.

+   Instead, all samples are timestamped relative to the time that the encoder is run:
+   1. Samples are put in order of recency.
+   2. Minutes elapsed since the most recent sample is extracted from the URL.
+   3. Current time (now in UTC) is determined.
+   4. The first sample is assigned a timestamp = now - minutes elapsed.
+   5. Minutes between samples is extracted from the URL.
+This is used to timestamp each sample relative to the first.

 .. feat:: Base URL can be modified.
    :id: CODEC_FEAT_7